The latest Australian Bureau of Statistics (ABS) exploration data confirms that the slump in petroleum exploration in Australia continues.

 “The community should be concerned if governments squander the opportunity to secure a return from public resources.

 “Some governments understand this simple proposition.
 The industry welcomes the leadership being shown by Queensland

-, South Australia
+, South Australia and the Commonwealth.

 “Governments can always complain about gas prices but they should also be doing what they can to encourage new supply.